ValencyHQ/vanilla/README.md

 ## <span id="valencyloadspritefn">`valency.loadSprite(config?)`</span>

-Loads the SVG sprite of a library to the `DOM`.
+Loads the SVG sprite of a library into the `DOM`.

 > If `config` is provided, it's merged with the base configuration.
 Note that whatever options contained in the `config` object takes precedence over the base configuration when they're merged together.